xmos/xmath_walkthrough/doc/tutorial/part2_intro.md

 individual values or vectors.

 Beginning in this part, we will find that we need to take those conceptual, mathematical objects (like real numbers) and reason about them.
 We need to be able to represent and manipulate them both _abstractly_ (as in the equations you will find in subsequent pages) and in code.

 To that end we introduce a new notation which will be used throughout the remainder of this tutorial.

-Suppose $x$ is a real value -- a abstract, _mathematical_ object -- that needs to be represented explicitly using integers (because _conceptual_ objects can't appear in _actual_ code).
+Suppose $x$ is a real value -- an abstract, _mathematical_ object -- that needs to be represented explicitly using integers (because _conceptual_ objects can't appear in _actual_ code).
 To do this it needs a mantissa and exponent.
 This is essentially the same thing as [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation), but using powers of $2$ instead of $10$.

 Rather than choose arbitrary new letters to represent each of these things, which would quickly become a confusing alphabet soup, henceforth we will adopt a